Uberspace/manual/source/basics-backup.rst

 We keep daily backups of the last seven days, and weekly backups going back seven weeks.

-.. note:: You can exclude files or directories by including the string ``no_backup`` in the path.
+.. note:: You can exclude files or directories by giving them the name ``no_backup``.

 Restoring from the backup
 -------------------------